Dodo

 The dodo (Raphus cucullatus) is an extinct flightless bird that was endemic to the island of Mauritius, which is east of Madagascar in the Indian Ocean.
-The dodo's closest genetic relative was the also-extinct Rodrigues solitaire.
-The two formed the subfamily Raphinae, a clade of extinct flightless birds that were a part of the family which includes pigeons and doves.
+The dodo's closest relative was the also-extinct and flightless Rodrigues solitaire.
+The two formed the subtribe Raphina, a clade of extinct flightless birds that are a part of the group that includes pigeons and doves (the family Columbidae).
 The closest living relative of the dodo is the Nicobar pigeon.
 A white dodo was once thought to have existed on the nearby island of Réunion, but it is now believed that this assumption was merely confusion based on the also-extinct Réunion ibis and paintings of white dodos.